We are working hard to ensure our Members receive our usual high level of service.

 For our Commercial Policy to respond, the disease has to:

 - Be named in the policy and

 - Occur at the business premises and

-- Cause the business premises use to be restricted on the order or advice of the Government.
+- Cause the business premises use to be restricted on the order or advice of a competent authority.

 Will you update the Commercial Insurance policy wording to include COVID-19?

 We confirm that it is not our intention to update our policy wording with a revised definition of human disease to include COVID-19.
 Again, we believe this stance is consistent with that being taken by insurers in the UK market.

 What is the FCA Business Interruption test case?

 The Financial Conduct Authority (FCA) has begun High Court proceedings to seek legal clarity and determine how some insurance policies respond to Business Interruption claims due to COVID-19.

 The High Court proceedings involve insurers, that are parties to the test case, and will consider samples of Business Interruption policy wordings.
 The policy wordings will be interpreted and clarified by the court to determine whether customers have cover and if they can make a valid claim.
 The proposed timetable for this test case is as follows: